Wakefield Beasley & Associates

 303 Peachtree Center Avenue NE, Suite 575, Atlanta, GA 30303

-John Portman & Associates is selected for its accomplishments and acclaim.
-John Portman, founder and chairman, is a world-renowned architect known for trying out big and new ideas.
-The Peachtree Center, a 14-block complex in Atlanta, Portman’s hometown, shows off a number of his best-known designs.
+Portman Architects has been selected for the firm’s monumental accomplishments and the undying legacy of its founder, John C. Portman Jr., FAIA.
+Portman was a world-renowned architect known for trying out big and new ideas.
+The Peachtree Center, a 14-block complex in Atlanta, Portman’s hometown, showcases a number of his best-known designs.
 The Peachtree Center started in 1960 and now includes AmericasMart, the world’s largest single wholesale marketplace.
-Downtown, the Hyatt Regency building received international recognition from The New York Times and The Chicago Tribune, which called John Portman the most influential living American architect.
+Downtown, his work for the Hyatt Regency building received international recognition from The New York Times and The Chicago Tribune.
 Famous for his mixed-use complexes, his work has been featured in museum exhibits in Atlanta, and the Angel Orensanz Foundation chose him to be Member of the Senate of the Accademia Internazionale d’Arte Moderna in 1966.
-He has served on a number of boards specific to the arts in Atlanta and earned awards, including American Institute of Architects (AIA) medals.
+He served on a number of boards specific to the arts and earned awards, including American Institute of Architects (AIA) medals.
 His projects appear in six books, and a documentary has been made about his architecture.
-Today, the firm continues to serve people by creating designs rooted in basic, human needs.
+Today, the company is led by Robert Halverson, AIA, NCARB, as its President, CEO, and Chairman of the Board.
+Halverson has been with the industry for over 25 years, practicing in the United States and Asia.
+Under his leadership, the firm continues to serve people by creating designs rooted in basic, human needs.

-The Peachtree Center received the 2006 Building of the Decade award for 1956-1965 at the AIA (American Institute of Architects) Atlanta 100 Years of Atlanta Architecture awards ceremony.
-At 18.9M square feet, the building is Atlanta’s biggest mixed-use structure, containing offices, hotels, AmericasMart, health clubs, meeting and event spaces, retail, and entertainment venues that fill 14 city blocks.
+In the past, the AIA awarded the Peachtree Center with the Building of the Decade award during the Atlanta 100 Years of Atlanta Architecture awards ceremony.
+Covering 18.9M square feet, the building is the city’s biggest mixed-use structure, containing offices, hotels, AmericasMart, health clubs, meeting and event spaces, retail, and entertainment venues that fill 14 city blocks.
 The structure offers interior and exterior parks and plazas, many of which display large sculptures.
-A new office tower is currently being designed.
-Also in Atlanta, the Westin Peachtree Plaza building earned the 1978 Innovations in Hotel Design AIA Medal.
+Another timeless project contributed to the city is the Westin Peachtree Plaza, an AIA Medal awardee under the Innovations in Hotel Design category.
 With 1,100 rooms, an exhibition center, and a ballroom and meeting space, this 73-story building takes up 56,548 square feet.
-At the building’s center sits a 90-foot tall lobby skylight, featuring works of art.
+At the building’s center sits a 90-foot tall lobby skylight that features different works of art.
 At the top of the building sits a multilevel, revolving restaurant made out of glass that showcases sweeping views of the city.
-Currently underway is the firm’s complement to the Hartsfield-Jackson Atlanta International Airport, one of the busiest airports in the world.
-The firm is working on a 12-story airport hotel that will include 440 rooms and designs intended to create a sense of movement within the natural world.
-The building is being designed so sunlight streams through the windows in a particular way, rushing water noises drift through the structure, and a tapestry of green plants gives people an oasis from the bustling airport not far away.

 AIA Gold Medal,